 The aim of the Corridor Train Performance Management (TPM) is to measure the performance on the Corridor, analyse weak points and recommend corrective measures, thus managing and improving the train performance of international services.
-RNE has developed guidelines for train performance management on corridors (RNE Guidelines for Train Performance Management on RFCs) as a recommendation for processes and structures.
+RNE has developed guidelines for train performance management on corridors (https://rne.eu/wp-content/uploads/2022/10/RNE Guidelines for Train Performance Management on RFCs.pdf) as a recommendation for processes and structures.
 However, the implementation of the TPM is subject to particular Corridor decision.